CSCfi/pouta-openshift-cluster/docs/projects_lifecycle_management.md

 Manually deleting a CSC project from Rahti:

 `$ python3 projects_lcm.py --mode MANUAL --action DELETE --csc-project <csc-project-number>`

-Print a summary of projects in the data deletion process:

-`$ python3 projects_lcm.py --mode MANUAL --action LIST-CLOSED-PROJECTS`

 You can also use `--test true` parameter to use the test microservice instead of the production microservice.